 Tucked between Atlanta and Savannah, Milledgeville transforms into a winter wonderland outfitted in twinkling lights.
-Whether you fancy a slow day cozied up in our historic Mansion dressed in Christmas finery or you and your family are loading in the car to drive-thru a colorful lights display, we have endless ways to experience the magic of the Holidays.
+Whether you fancy a slow day cozied up in our historic Mansion dressed in Christmas finery or you and your family are ready to settle down for a small-town Christmas, we have endless ways to experience the magic of the Holidays.
 Milledgeville will have you clearing your calendar for a long weekend getaway.

 As a college town and former 19th-century capital of Georgia, Milledgeville is brimming with historic character dressed in garland and a vibrant downtown district offering seasonal menu options and local gifts guaranteed to earn a smile.
 Enjoy winter at its finest - linger, relax and explore the beauty of Milledgeville.

 Immerse yourself in the spirit of the season, here are our top Holiday picks for a perfect weekend getaway:

 An iconic favorite, Georgia’s Old Governor’s Mansion is a visit that must be added to your Holiday Bucket List.
 During the holiday season, the Mansion is transformed into a magical 19th-century Christmas celebration.
 Jump back in time to 1851-1853, when Governor Howell Cobb and his family occupied the home, and learn from history enthusiasts about Milledgeville’s time as the capital city of Georgia and the Mansion's Christmas traditions.